LunyScript Architecture

 Considerations:

-2. Event Ordering Contract
+2. ✅ Event Ordering Contract (Implemented)

 Requirements:

-- Consistent across all engines
+- Deterministic object lifecycle order: Consistent across all engines

 - Frame-phase ordering:

-- Native engine events → trapped
+- Native engine events → trapped/queued for current frame, where necessary

-- Stable, deterministic update order strongly favored (may relax)
+- Stable, deterministic update order

 Considerations:

 - What happens when user code triggers events during event processing?
+May defer to next frame.

-3. Execution Tracing & Profiling Hooks
+3. ✅ Execution Tracing & Profiling Hooks (Implemented)

 Requirements: